grosalesr/github-pages-playground/docs/deployment.md

     a.
 Make sure to change elastic# for the appropriate number, 1 to 4, based on 'Configure Filer Storage' section and the server that is being configured.

-1. Create the credentials file as below
+1. Create the credentials file\
     a.
 Create the credentials file\
        `vim /root/.teraelastic`

-    b.  add the following content\
+    b.  add the following content
         ```txt
         username=srv-elastic
         password=<service_account_password>